Last updated: April 2026 |

 Domestic air travel:

-Federal law provides some protection for travelers passing through states with stricter rules, but that protection is narrow.
-Keep defensive tools unloaded or secured, avoid unnecessary stops in restrictive states, and research the law in your final destination before you arrive.
+Driving across state lines: Federal law offers narrow protection for travelers passing through stricter states.
+Keep tools secured, avoid unnecessary stops in restrictive states, and research your destination’s laws before you leave.

 13. Workplace & School Rules